page 2 of 2

 Mitch Mitchell's daughter, Isha, was born on the day of the Copenhagen show and to commemorate the occasion, Jimi presented his drummer with one of his fabled white Strats.
 The music created with Billy Cox that night is the jewel of the New Rising Sun tour (an 8mm color film exits from this show).
 This electric show is my third favorite of 115 concert recordings, right behind LA.
 (4/25/70) and San Jose (5/25/69).

 In connection with the aborted concert in Arhus last Wednesday, Jimi Hendrix is supposed to have said that he had 'been dead for a long time.'
 If this is correct, I would suggest that the concert in Copenhagen a day later was a resurrection from the dead.
 A similar musical liveliness I have rarely experienced.
 It lasted one and a half hours, and left one like a rag.
 It was hard to bear.
-More reserved listeners might make objections, saying that Hendrix fails to give the audience breqaks, and that he played at unvaried speed at the highest volume and intensity.
+More reserved listeners might make objections, saying that Hendrix fails to give the audience breaks, and that he played at unvaried speed at the highest volume and intensity.
 But I am afraid there seems to be nothing to do about that.
 After all, it is on this level of sound that he utilizes the guitar amplifiers tonal possibilities...it is not frequesnt you experience something like this...it is music which is continually built up, music which, almost from minute to minute, exceeds its own limits.
 Not to forget his unique appearance, his colorful dress, and most of all his supple grace in every movement during his playing.
-I do not think I know any musician who offers the eye as much as hendrix...Drummer Mitch Mitchell is an excellent third paert...with a rhythmic complexity and an ability to follow Hendrix everywhere, which can be hard to imagine any other drummer doing.
+I do not think I know any musician who offers the eye as much as Hendrix...Drummer Mitch Mitchell is an excellent third part...with a rhythmic complexity and an ability to follow Hendrix everywhere, which can be hard to imagine any other drummer doing.

 Erik Wiedemann - Information, Sept.
 5, 1970